DrWatt/Softcompexam/HowTo.md

 KEY: TTree	DTTree;1	CMSSW DT tree
 ```
 In the last line you can see the name of the TTree inside the file (DTTree).
-Then we have to call the method MakeClass(), which will create an header and an implementation in c++ that make the access of the data inside the Tree easy, by making each leaf available as a variable or pointer to variables.
+Then we have to call the method MakeClass(), which will create a header and an implementation in c++ that make access to the data within the Tree easier, by making single leaves available via pointers or as variables.
 ```bash
 root[2] DTTree->MakeClass()
 ```
-Once you can see the two file now generated, open the .C one and paste this inside the Loop() function which is already there (you can see the macro I have used inside the Root_macros directory for comparison):
+Once you can see the two files now generated, open the .C one and paste the following in the Loop() function already present there (you can see the macro I have used inside the Root_macros directory for comparison):

 ```c++
 	ofstream o;